 - Identify motivations: what drives this target user?
 What is it going to take to get them to pay attention, and act?

 How has social media added value to your brand marketing strategies?
-We’d love to hear your stories, so please feel free to share in the comments.
+We’d love to hear your stories, so please feel free to drop us a line on Twitter.